Datavault-UK/automate-dv-docs/docs/best_practises/hashing.md

 !!! info
     \*SHA-1 Hashing is not supported on Postgres due to needing the pgcrypto extension to implement it fully.
     \*\*Since v0.11.0, with `enable_native_hashing` enabled.
 STRING/VARCHAR hashes are used without this config enabled, for backwards compatibility purposes.
+See [Global variables](../macros/index.md#global-variables) for more information

 ### Options